-Black rice is coloured red due to its anthocyanin content and has a gentle nutty flavour has its own beautiful fragrance like basmati and jasmine rice.
-The beautiful purplish colour is wonderful to look at as well.
-As its unpolished, the endosperm, bran, and germ have a very high nutritional value.
-When cooked thoroughly it gets sticky due to its gelling capacity which aids in digestion.
-Making a combination of coconut cream or butter with coconut sugar, rice syrup, and ginger juice or slices, the rice gets such incredible texture and taste when it’s done right.
+Traditionally this dish is made with tapioca pearls balls (sago) Instead, for this version of Bubo Chacha, I like to introduce black rice, which has a unique gentle nutty flavor.
+Black rice gets its color due to its anthocyanin content.
+It has a gentle nutty flavor and has its own beautiful fragrance like basmati and jasmine rice.
+Once cooked, it turns a beautiful purplish color.
+As it is unpolished, the endosperm, bran, and germ have a very high nutritional value.
+When cooked thoroughly, it gets sticky due to its gelling capacity which aids in digestion.
+When cooked properly and combined with coconut milk, cream, or butter with coconut sugar, rice syrup, and ginger juice in this recipe the rice gets an incredible texture and taste.

 Black Rice Bubo Chacha